 At the same time there was also almost a sense that it would be wasteful not to pursue a career in architecture given the time invested in it and skills developed.
 A 2016 respondent stated 'I love designing and architecture.
 Have studied for 8 years so I could be an architect'.
 'I study architecture because I love it, I work in architecture because I love it, I'll have invested half a decade in studying architecture so I better be damn good at it!' claimed a 2011 Graduate in the 2012 survey.
 A 2015 graduate said 'I wouldn't want to do anything else - this is the profession I wanted to be in since I was a child, and I wouldn't have it any other way'.
 A 2016 respondent felt 'architecture provides a mentally stimulating working environment, with global opportunities and endless innovation'.
-Other participants also mentioned the length of time taken to compete the training as a real commitment.
+Other participants in 2017 raised concerns over mental health and rising debt as issues, with one respondent commenting, 'I think that there is a lack of mental health support within the architecture community, not just for students but for professionals as well.'
+One respondent suggested, 'There should be more funding options for RIBA part 2 if you been out of uni more than 2/3 years, you can't get student loans and the pay is not enough to live and save for the course.'
+A second respondent stated,' I would be amazed if 80% of architecture students (who go on to complete Part 2 and 3) from 2012 onwards will pay off their student loans'.